abdalimran/abdalimran.github.io/_posts/2022-08-20-generate-internal-documentations-in-python.md

 ---
 layout: post
-title: Generate internal documentation table of functions and attributes in Python
+title: Generate internal documentation of functions and attributes in Python Modules
 category:
     - "Python"
 ---